Start here: who the course is for and what students take home

 - Visible result: A patrolling enemy that can be defeated but can also end the current attempt.

-Week 7: Power-ups and changing character state
+Session 6: Power-ups and changing character state

 - What students do: Choose an ability such as extra speed, growth or double jump; design the power-up asset; add before-and-after state changes; make a short jingle and particle feedback.